+II.
 Program

-The Salem School District shall implement the Sexual Abuse and Assault Awareness and Prevention Program identified or developed, in compliance with CGS 17a-101q, by the Department of Children and Families, in collaboration with the Department of Education and other assisting entities, with the goal of informing students and staff about child sexual abuse and assault awareness and available resources.
-The District's implementation of the Sexual Abuse and Assault Awareness and Prevention Program, per statute, shall be not later than October 1, 2016.
+The Consolidated School District of New Britain (CSDNB) shall implement the Sexual Violence, Abuse and Assault Awareness and Prevention Program identified or developed, in compliance with CGS17a-101q, by the Department of Children and Families, in collaboration with the Department of Education and other assisting entities, with the goal of informing students and staff about child sexual violence, abuse and assault awareness and available resources.
 The program, for students in Grades K-12, inclusive, shall include, but not be limited to:

-1. Providing teachers instructional modules that may include, but not be limited to:

-- a.
-Training regarding the prevention and identification of, and response to, child sexual abuse and assault, and - b.
-Resources to further student, teacher and parental awareness regarding child sexual abuse and the prevention of such abuse and assault. - 2.
-Providing students age-appropriate educational materials designed for children in grades kindergarten to twelve, inclusive, regarding child sexual abuse and assault awareness and prevention that may include, but not be limited to: - a.
+- A. Providing teachers instructional modules that may include, but not be limited to: - a.
+Training regarding the prevention and identification of, and response to, child sexual violence, abuse and assault, and - b.
+Resources to further student, teacher and parental awareness regarding child sexual abuse and the prevention of such violence, abuse and assault. - B. Providing students age-appropriate educational materials designed for children in grades kindergarten to twelve, inclusive, regarding child sexual violence, abuse and assault awareness and prevention that may include, but not be limited to: - a.
 The skills to recognize: - i.
-Child sexual abuse and assault, - ii.
+Child sexual violence, abuse and assault - ii.
 Boundary violations and unwanted forms of touching and contact, and - iii.
 Ways offenders groom or desensitize victims. - b.
 Strategies to promote disclosure, reduce self-blame and mobilize bystanders. - c.
-Actions that child victims of sexual abuse and assault may take to obtain assistance. - d.
-Intervention and counseling options for child victims of sexual abuse and assault. - e.
-Access to educational resources to enable child victims of sexual abuse and assault to succeed in school. - f.
-Uniform procedures for reporting instances of child sexual abuse and assault to school staff members.
+Actions that child victims of sexual violence, abuse and assault may take to obtain assistance. - d.
+Intervention and counseling options for child victims of sexual violence, abuse and assault. - e.
+Access to educational resources to enable child victims of sexual violence, abuse and assault to succeed in school. - f.
+Uniform procedures for reporting instances of child sexual violence, abuse and assault to school staff members.